Slash B2B Integration Timelines with the Automated XML Validation Component of the eiConsole

 Taken alone, XML Schema can enforce “field level” restrictions.
 How often can this field occur?
 What type is the data?
 The Validation Module can test for these low-level conditions based on the specific industry schemas, or an implementation-specific sub-schema.
 Other types of field-level validations, including regular expressions and restricted code lists, are also available.

-Finally, business rule validation is available.
+Finally, Business Rules Validation is available.
 Does the inbound policy number match a policy issued by this agent?
 Does the ZIP code match the City and State provided?
 The XML Validation component also supports:

 Once a Validation Model has been created, testing of trading partner messages is fully automated.
 A sample received via email (or other preferred protocol) is intercepted and tested.
 An HTML report is generated and immediately returned to the sender.
 No more desk checking.
 No more delays.
 No more hassle.
 No more late delivery.